Roasted sweet potato bowls are filled with quinoa, asparagus, and a delicious lemon yogurt sauce. Meatless Monday is anything but boring.

 Happy #MeatlessMonday!
 I know, it’s super late.
 But hey, it is still Monday… for another 5 minutes.
-For this Meatless Monday I bring you these delicious, super nutritious Quinoa, Roasted Sweet Potato, and Asparagus Bowls.
+For this Meatless Monday I bring you these delicious, super nutritious Roasted Sweet Potato Bowls with Quinoa and Asparagus.

 Most of my day was spent at the dentist.
 And cleaning.
 Pretty much two of the worst things ever.
 Am I right?

 But these bowls made the day way better.
 And I’m pretty sure they can do the same for you.

 I love quinoa.
 I feel like quinoa is pretty much a “love it or leave it” kind of food for most people.
 I’m sure you love it though.
 I can see it in your eyes.